 Standing Sacral Release (A fascial technique)

 Why?
 This re-balances the tough membrane (fascia) that wraps the sacrum.
 Sometimes the sacrum has a “buckle” or “wrinkle” in it which twists the lower uterine segment in turn.
 This is likely to release the “wrinkle” and, in turn, untwist the lower uterine segment.

 Who does this?
-A myofascial therapist, or a chiropractor who knows myofascial release.
+A fascial therapist, or a Chiropractor who knows fascial release.
 Some doulas have even used this because its a good comfort measure for lower backache in pregnancy or labor.
 It’s non-invasive and gentle.
 Partners can learn it and do it regularly.